openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 There are two main transformation types:

+###1. ngraph::pass::FunctionalPass

-`1.` ngraph::pass::FunctionalPass is used for transformations that take entire `ngraph::Function` as input and process it.
+ngraph::pass::FunctionalPass is used for transformations that take entire `ngraph::Function` as input and process it.

 Template for FunctionPass transformation class